libp2p/docs/content/tutorials/getting-started/go.md

 We're going to create a Go module that can be run from the command line.

 Let's create a new directory and use `go mod` to initialize it as a module.
-We'll create it in `/tmp`, but you can equally create it anywhere on your filesystem (however it's advisable _not_ to create this directory under your `GOPATH`).
+We'll create it in `/tmp`, but you can equally create it anywhere on your filesystem.
 We'll also initialize it with the module name `github.com/user/go-libp2p-tutorial`, but you may want to replace this with a name that corresponds to a repository name you have the rights to push to if you want to publish your version of the code.

 ```sh
 $ mkdir -p /tmp/go-libp2p-tutorial